 Day 1: Your adventure begins in Kranjska Gora

 This part of the trail starts in Slovenia, in an area called Kranjska Gora.
 I spend my winter skiing here at the world-famous resort located right in the heart of the Julian Alps.
-It’s a classic mountain town—views that will blow your mind, year round outdoor activities, farmers markets on odd days in the week, and a lot of locals.
+It’s a classic mountain community not unlike the ones you can find when hiking in the Dolomites.
+It’s got views that will blow your mind, year-round outdoor activities, farmers markets on odd days in the week, and lots of locals.
 A must eat here is the Kranjska Klobasa made from fine pork and bacon, seasoned with garlic and pepper, and held together by a wooden skewer.
 It’s a Slovenian culinary specialty that will prepare you for the days ahead.

 Day 2: Up and through Vršič Pass, the highest saddle in the Julian Alps